 It costs a lot of money to break your existing precast walling and to build a new wall.
 That’s why it is a wise decision to at least renovate your existing precast wall..

 Just be aware that the method I will give here is universal and has worked very well for me.
-I have done this work at Jibby John’s Construction Company.
+The Cleaner Maintenance & Construction has done this projects several times

 But I would like you to know that plastering a precast wall isn’t just the fact of throwing plaster on concrete slabs of your wall.

 It’s hard for plaster to adhere on a concrete surface without proper preparations.
 So the techniques I am about to share can be used by anyone.

 If you want to try this yourself at home, go ahead or if you are a builder this can save you trouble.

 Many people complain that precast walling isn’t a good or long term wall to rely on.
 These walls always tend to break as time goes or to lean over.

 Well, if you want to install a new precast walling, first of all rely on good builders or contractors who know these things.

 Always do not go for cheap quotations as this will cost a fortune fews years later.
 When a precast walling is installed properly following all the regulations, it will stay almost forever.